 Goal K Maintain and enhance Norwich’s historic settlement pattern of compact village and hamlet centers separated by rural countryside while accommodating growth at a sustainable rate.

-Objective K.1 Preserve and protect the town’s natural resources, scenic beauty and rural character while managing growth in outlying areas.
+Objective K.1 Preserve and protect the town’s natural resources, scenic beauty and rural character.

-Action K.1.a Develop and implement strategies to encourage higher density development around designated outlying hamlets and Planned Unit Developments (PUDs) balanced by conservation of open space.

-Action K.1.b Allow for the creation of new, or the extension of historic, hamlets with smaller lot sizes, mixed residential and low impact commercial uses, and common areas for community use, which would be located based on existing roads, on-site wastewater disposal potential and interest of landowners.
+Action K.1.a

+Action K.1.b

 Action K.1.c Promote, through incentives in land use regulations, the clustering of residential housing with the goal of preserving larger contiguous parcels for farming, forestry and the preservation of open space.

-Action K.1.d Create incentives for clustering of residential housing and commercial developments in order to preserve natural resources and open lands.
+Action K.1.d Create incentives for clustering of residential housing in order to preserve natural resources and open lands.

 Action K.1.e Support the use of conservation easements to preserve open space.

-Action K.1.f Limit the allowed density for residences in rural areas where there is limited capacity for development.
+Action K.1.f Limit the allowed density for residences

-Objective K.2 Direct new development to those locations best suited to accommodate it.

-Action K.2.a Develop guidelines and criteria to identify land that is physically capable of supporting development.

-Action K.2.b Make inventories and maps of all protected natural resource areas readily available to all residents, landowners or their agents.

-Action K.2.c Review the current zoning setbacks and protection zones for natural resource areas including wetlands, shorelines, and aquifers, and, if needed, establish new zones and setbacks.

-Action K.2.d Maintain other protection areas such as steep slopes and ridgeline areas which may need additional evaluation on a site-specific basis prior to development.
-These areas should be clearly delineated on maps, and specific criteria and conditions for development should be established.

-Action K.2.e Consider, as part of a long-term public town planning process, developing wastewater treatment for areas without adequate on-site, soil-based wastewater treatment capacity that are otherwise suitable for higher density development.
-Alternatives, subject of course to considerations of feasibility and cost-effectiveness, may include a new municipal system, connections to existing systems in neighboring towns, decentralized community systems, or use of new on-site treatment technologies.

 Objective K.3 Limit commercial development through performance standards to a type, scale and design that is compatible with the character of the town and the neighborhood.

-Action K.3.a Use performance standards to allow the type of commercial development appropriate for each of three categories: (a) Outlying neighborhood services; (b) Village businesses; (c) Regional commercial development.
+Action K.3.a Use performance standards to allow the type of commercial development appropriate for a rural residential town.

 Action K.3.b Re-evaluate performance standards on an ongoing basis to determine their effectiveness and make changes as needed.